|

 To watch a clip from the torture hearings, click here.

 The torture hearings, investigating Sgt.
-Luther's case, proved highly explosive and attracted international attention, including this piece from RT Television
+Luther's case, proved highly explosive and attracted international attention, including this piece from RT Television.

-o watch the RT piece, click here.
+To watch the RT piece, click here.

 On Veterans Day I appeared on "GRITtv," a news talk program on the Manhattan Neighborhood Network (MNN), to discuss the recent torture hearings.